poseidon/matchbox/Documentation/bootkube.md

 ## Experimental

 Self-hosted Kubernetes is under very active development by CoreOS.
 We're working on upstreaming the required Hyperkube patches.
-Be aware that a deployment with a single apiserver cannot tolerate its failure.
-We'll be improving this to allow CoreOS auto-updates.
+Be aware that this cluster disabled auto-updates until checkpointing is available to restart a the kube-apiserver.

 ## Requirements